Salix

 Salix geyerianaGeyer's willow

-Distribution: Both sides of the Cascades in Washington; widespread in western North America from British Columbia south to California, east to the Rocky Mountains.
+Distribution: Occurring on both sides of the Cascades crest in Washington; British Columbia to California, east to the Rocky Mountains.

 Habitat: Lowland riparian areas including streambanks and pond and lake margins.